fxru/blam-metadata/BLAMBundleUser.md

 #### FunderIdentifier
 **Description:** &#x1F4A5; The FunderIdentifier contains an URI that uniquely identifies the funding body according to an established scheme.

-**Attribute** *FunderIdentifierType*: The FunderIdentifierType attribute determines the identifier type used. *Values:* CrossrefFunder, ISNI, GRID,  Other
+**Attribute** *IdentifierType*: The IdentifierType attribute determines the identifier type used. *Values:* CrossrefFunder, ISNI, GRID,  Other

 	Discovery:					searchable
 	Display:					page